elastos/Elastos.Developer.Website/content/setup/setup_intro.md

 The second part is **project** specific, in order to get your android/ios/web/etc project ready to call Elastos APIs.

 {{< internallink "Setup your project" "/setup/project_setup/_index.md" >}}

+### Deployment

+When you are ready to go live, there are a few additional steps to reach the mainnet.

+{{< internallink "Deploy to mainnet" "/setup/deployment/_index.md" >}}